 VA Spina Bifida Home Health Care in SW Fort Worth/Burleson, TX

-If your child was diagnosed with spina bifida and you are the son or daughter of a Vietnam-era Veteran who was exposed to Agent Orange or other covered herbicides, the VA Spina Bifida Health Care Benefits Program (SBHCBP) may cover home health care services — including skilled nursing visits, therapy services, and personal care assistance — at little or no out-of-pocket cost to your family.
-For families in Burleson, Joshua Farms, Hidden Creek, and the broader SW Fort Worth area, BrightStar Care is an experienced home health provider that works with the VA SBHCBP authorization process so your family can focus on what matters most: your child's health and quality of life.
+If your child has spina bifida and is the biological child of a Vietnam-era Veteran who was exposed to Agent Orange or other covered herbicides, the VA Spina Bifida Health Care Benefits Program (SBHCBP) may cover home health care services — including skilled nursing, therapy, and personal care assistance — at little or no cost to your family.
+Families in Burleson, Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and the broader SW Fort Worth area can access VA Spina Bifida home health care through BrightStar Care of Burleson, a Joint Commission Accredited home health agency experienced in working with VA community care authorizations.

 What Is the VA Spina Bifida Health Care Benefits Program?

-The VA Spina Bifida Health Care Benefits Program is a federal benefits program administered by the Department of Veterans Affairs.
-It provides comprehensive medical, surgical, and rehabilitative care — including home health care — to eligible individuals with spina bifida who are the children of Veterans who served in specific locations during specific periods and were exposed to covered tactical herbicide agents, most commonly Agent Orange.
+The VA Spina Bifida Health Care Benefits Program (SBHCBP) is a federal program administered by the Department of Veterans Affairs.
+It provides comprehensive medical, surgical, rehabilitative, and home health care to eligible individuals with spina bifida who are biological children of Veterans exposed to covered tactical herbicide agents — most commonly Agent Orange.

 Unlike standard VA health care, which serves Veterans directly, the SBHCBP serves the children of qualifying Veterans.
-It is not the same program as CHAMPVA, though both programs serve family members of Veterans.
-The SBHCBP is specifically designed around the complex, lifelong medical needs associated with spina bifida — a neural tube defect that affects the spine and spinal cord and can involve varying degrees of physical disability, neurological involvement, and medical complexity.
+It is not the same as CHAMPVA, though both programs cover family members of Veterans.
+The SBHCBP was created specifically around the complex, lifelong medical needs of spina bifida — a neural tube defect affecting the spine and spinal cord that can involve physical disability, neurological involvement, and significant medical complexity.

 Spina bifida is a lifelong condition.
-Children with spina bifida often grow into adults with spina bifida, and the need for skilled home health care, therapy, and personal care assistance does not diminish over time — in many cases it increases.
-The SBHCBP was created precisely to address this reality, providing continuous coverage for eligible individuals regardless of age.
+Children with spina bifida become adults with spina bifida.
+The need for skilled home health care, therapy, and personal care does not diminish over time — in many cases it grows.
+The SBHCBP was designed precisely to address this, providing continuous coverage for eligible individuals regardless of age.
+Families seeking spina bifida home care in SW Fort Worth and Burleson, TX will find that BrightStar Care's clinical team is prepared to support the full lifespan of this condition.

 The VA has established a presumptive service connection between a Veteran's exposure to Agent Orange — and certain other herbicide agents used during the Vietnam War and in other covered locations — and the development of spina bifida in their biological children.
-This means that if a qualifying Veteran was exposed to covered herbicides, their child's spina bifida is presumed to be connected to that exposure for the purpose of VA benefits eligibility.
-The child does not need to prove a direct causal link.
-Spina bifida occulta is the only form specifically excluded from SBHCBP eligibility; other forms of spina bifida, including myelomeningocele and meningocele, are covered.
+This means that if a qualifying Veteran was exposed to covered herbicides, the child's spina bifida is presumed to be connected to that exposure for VA benefits eligibility purposes.

 Who Qualifies for VA Spina Bifida Home Health Care Benefits?

-To be eligible for the SBHCBP, the individual seeking benefits must:
+To be eligible for the SBHCBP, an individual must meet all of the following criteria:

 - Be a biological child of a Veteran who served in the Republic of Vietnam, the Korean Demilitarized Zone during a covered period, or other covered locations where tactical herbicide agents were used